amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 This `Map` allow us to `set` a key and a value and then `get` the value using a `key`.
 The key part is the `hash` function let's see multiple implementations to see how it affects the performance of the Map.

-Can you tell what's wrong with `NaiveHashMap` before expanding the answer bellow?
+Can you tell what's wrong with `NaiveHashMap` before expanding the answer below?

 <details>
  <summary>What is wrong with `NaiveHashMap` is that...</summary>